Every person can change someone’s life. Anyone who has the confidence and conviction to help can do it.

 I rehearse for body language, eye contact, and visual aids.
 These will further reduce the number of words I need to use.
 Our body speaks.
 We need to be sure that it says what we need people to know.

 I rehearse for vocal variety and pauses.
 The texture of my voice, my tone, and my pauses amplify and multiply the impact of written words.

 I rehearse until the speech becomes second nature to me.

 New ones may need to memorize their beginnings and endings.

-Be certain about your audience needs and life-changing ideas so rehearsals become easy.
+Be certain about your audience’s needs and life-changing ideas so rehearsals become easy.
 Rehearsals multiply your confidence.

-Believe me when I say that you have the capacity to change someone’s life.
+Believe me when I say that you can change someone’s life.
 And that you can speak with confidence.
 I have shown you valuable lessons for free today.
 Use them.